HDmoonSir/Finetune-RAG-Pipeline-LLM/README.md

-# LLM Fine-tuning Pipeline
+# LLM Finetune & RAG Pipeline

-This project provides a set of Python scripts to build a custom dataset from PDF files and fine-tune a Large Language Model (LLM) using that data.
-The pipeline consists of three main stages: PDF text extraction, data preprocessing and generation using the Gemini API, and model training.
+This project provides a set of Python scripts to build a custom dataset from PDF files, fine-tune a Large Language Model (LLM), and run a Retrieval-Augmented Generation (RAG) pipeline.

 ## Scripts and Workflow

-The process is divided into the following scripts, which should be run in order:
+The process is divided into the following stages:

-### 1. `extract_pdf_text.py`
+### 1. Data Preparation

+#### `extract_pdf_text.py`

 Extracts text from PDF files and saves it in JSONL format.
 Each line in the output file represents a page from the PDF.